 Challenge your students to think about a diverse range of topics by using these expository writing prompts on civics and public policy.
 From land use to social responsibility, these prompts are sure to engage your students’ minds and beliefs.

 → Writing Prompt 1: Student Body Elections are coming up and it’s time to elect a class president.
-As a result, the responsibilities of the class president are to help plan parties and prom, fund raise for the senior class trip, and more.
-Therefore, write an article for the school newspaper describing what kind of person would make a good class president and why.
+The responsibilities of the class president are to help plan parties and prom, fund raise for the senior class trip, and more.
+Write an article for the school newspaper describing what kind of person would make a good class president and why.

 → Writing Prompt 2: If the draft is ever reinstated, should girls be drafted as well as boys?
 Why or why not?

 → Writing Prompt 3: In court, you are asked to tell the truth, the whole truth, and nothing but the truth.
-Consequently, write about a time when you did one (told the truth, for example) but not the other (the whole truth).
+Write about a time when you did one (told the truth, for example) but not the other (the whole truth).

 → Writing Prompt 4: Students in your school are unhappy with the student bathrooms.
 Write a letter to your principal describing the problem and suggesting ways to solve it.

 → Writing Prompt 5: Several politicians and key businessmen have stated that global warming is a myth.
-Therefore, write a detailed essay explaining whether or not you agree with their position.
+Write a detailed essay explaining whether or not you agree with their position.
 Site as many specific examples as you can.

 → Writing Prompt 6: Think about a problem in your community that affects you and your friends.
 Prepare a brief written report in which you state the problem, and offer a solution to it.
-For instance, in your report, make clear to your neighbors why they should also get involved in helping to fix the problem.
+In your your report, include a paragraph which explains to your neighbors why they should also get involved in helping to fix the problem.

 → Writing Prompt 7: Gasoline and diesel powered engines are a necessary part of modern life.
 However, they have an effect on the environment.
 Write an essay that discusses the environmental impact of the use of gas and diesel engines versus what these devices provide for society.

 → Writing Prompt 8: The mayor has to make a big decision–should some land in your community be used for a new shopping mall or for a park?
-As a result, write a letter to the mayor telling him what you think.
+Write a letter to the mayor telling him what you think.

 → Writing Prompt 9: You are on a children’s health care committee.
 Write a letter to your principal or mayor suggesting a recommended change your school or town can make which will improve the health of its children.

 → Writing Prompt 10: Many schools in the United States require students to participate in service projects in order to graduate.
-In turn, do you think community service should be mandatory for students?
-Write an editorial for your school newspaper.
+Do you think community service should be mandatory for students?
+Write an editorial for your school newspaper stating your view.

 Expository Writing Prompts on Civics